christophstrasen/WorldObserver/docs_internal/drafts/wo_meta_keys.md

     - “nil members are omitted”
     - group_aggregate keying (`#groupName(groupKey)`)
     - group_enriched keying uses compound key (not group identity)
-    - failure reasons (missing schemaMap, missing record.woKey, wrong types) return `false` and are skippable
+  - failure reasons (missing schemaMap, missing record.woKey, wrong types) return `false` and still emit

 **Prototype-focused updates:**
 - Extend the square record/stream tests to assert:
   - `record.woKey` exists and is a string
-  - `observation.WoMeta.key` exists and matches the expected format
+  - `observation.WoMeta.key` matches the expected format when present

 Why busted coverage matters here:
-- We’re introducing a *new hard dependency* (“key exists or emission is skipped”), so regression risk is high and will otherwise show up only as “nothing happens” in-game.
+- We’re introducing a *new dependency* (“key exists or WoMeta.key is missing”), so regression risk is higher and will show up as warnings in-game.

 ### Phase 4 — Roll out `record.woKey` to the remaining fact record types (family-by-family, with tests in lockstep)

-**Goal:** once the outgoing-edge behavior is enabled globally, any stream that emits a family record must have `woKey`, otherwise emissions will be skipped.
+**Goal:** once the outgoing-edge behavior is enabled globally, any stream that emits a family record should have `woKey`, otherwise emissions will still flow but log warnings.

 Add `woKey` to each record builder (exact strategies can be refined case-by-case, but keep them string-only and “stable-ish”), and update the corresponding record specs at the same time: